blaine-t/studors/README.md

 ### WEB PAGES NOT DONE:

-/admin/list // Done besides MAJOR styling
+/admin/list // Needs JQuery setup

 /about // Done but waiting for info

 /contact // Done but waiting for info

 /mission // Done but waiting for info

-/privacy?

-/tos?

 /student/find